-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago

 Local garden shop kind is suitable if it has not been treated with fire-retardant.
 A79-4